jspsych/jsPsych/docs/overview/building-surveys.md

 ```

 !!! tip "Use the matrix question type for Likert-style tables"
     The example above was used to illustrate how you can loop over information to programmatically construct a series of questions.
-But in fact, for this example and similar cases where you have different question prompts that all use the same response type/options, you might want to use the SurveyJS ["matrix" question type](https://surveyjs.io/form-library/examples/single-selection-matrix-table-question/jquery).
+But in cases where you have different question prompts that all use the same multiple choice options, you might prefer to use the the SurveyJS ["matrix" question type](https://surveyjs.io/form-library/examples/single-selection-matrix-table-question/jquery).
 This question type creates a table where each row is a question and each column is a response option.
-The table format is often used for Likert scales, satisfaction surveys, etc. You can even create a table that repeats a set of questions with different response types using the SurveyJS [multi-select matrix](https://surveyjs.io/form-library/examples/multi-select-matrix-question/jquery#) approach ("matrixdropdown" question type).
+The table format is often used for Likert scales, satisfaction surveys, etc. You can even create a table that repeats a set of questions with different response types using the SurveyJS [multi-select matrix](https://surveyjs.io/form-library/examples/multi-select-matrix-question/jquery#) ("matrixdropdown") question type.

+Another option is to create your JSON configuration programmatically.
+This can be done in JavaScript that runs when the experiment first loads (before `jsPsych.run` is called).
+You can find an example that demonstrates this approach in the `survey` plugin's [Examples](../plugins/survey.md#examples) section.